vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

       # Use the code to get the token.
       response = client.auth_code.get_token(code, redirect_uri: redirect_uri, scope: 'app')

-      # now that we have the access token, we can use it to get the endpoints
+      # now that we have the access token, we will store it in the session
-      thetoken = response.token
+      session[:access_token] = response.token

       redirect '/getswitch'
     end

 We first retrieve the access code from the parameters.
-We use this to get the token using the OAuth2 module.
-As noted, we're just storing the token in a local variable.
-This is not what you would do in a reall web application of course, since they should be stateless.
-But, for the purposes of this tutorial, it will suffice.
+We use this to get the token using the OAuth2 module, and store it in the session.

 We then redirect to the ``/getswitch`` URL of our server.
 This is where we will retrieve the endpoint to call, and get the status of the configured switch.